XavierCooney/mipsy-editor-features/README.md

  - Add other watchpoints?
  - Fancier DAP features
  - Make the code not terrible
- - Publish vscode extension
+ - Use a bundler to reduce extension size

-Biggest caveat is that I have no idea how to allow users to specify that a specific file is part of a multi-file program.
+Note: this extension won't work properly with multi-file programs.
+If anyone can work out how to allow the user to easily specify which make up a multi-file programs please let me know.

 To build, roughly:
 ```